julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 We need to

-- Build a Search Engine with Lucene using the args.me corpus,
+1. Build a Search Engine with Lucene using the args.me corpus,
-- Research different methodologies for information retrieval,
+2. Research different methodologies for information retrieval,
-- Pick at least 2 of them for our search engine,
+3. Pick at least 2 of them for our search engine,
-- Apply it to our search engine and evaluate and compare the results,
+4. Apply it to our search engine and evaluate and compare the results,
-- Write the evaluation as a lab report.
+5. Write the evaluation as a lab report.
+6. Create 3 runs in standard TREC format.

 ### User Story